tanyapole/segmentation-as-additional-channels/README.md

 ~~~~
 ## Experiments

+1. Prepare data as it stated in "Data preporation" section
-1. Run shell prompt from root of the project.
+Run shell prompt from root of the project.
 2. Execute command to make the script runnable for you
 ~~~~
 chmod u+x bash_scripts/run_exp.sh